Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part4/README.md

    <img  width="300" height="150" src="https://thumbs.gfycat.com/EnchantingDecisiveCurlew-max-1mb.gif">
 </p>

-We will be greatly glad to have you in the workshops that we will be conducted and onboard working on projects with such concepts.
+We will be greatly glad to have you in the workshops that we will be conducted and onboard working on projects with such concepts.We will be dealing from the **very basics to the state of the art concepts of robot learning**.
 In today's scenario, the required fundamentals for mastering Ml is just a Google search away.

 <div align="center">